librewsdl4j/libre-wsdl4j/README.md

 Pull requests welcome!
 The last release of the original WSDL4J was in Feb, 2013.

+WSDL4J is described as "The Web Services Description Language for Java Toolkit (WSDL4J) allows the creation, representation, and manipulation of WSDL documents.
+Is the reference implementation for JSR110 'JWSDL'", by the original authors .

 Source code downloaded from:  https://sourceforge.net/projects/wsdl4j/

 License: Common Public License 1.0